For more information or to schedule a presentation, please contact us at:

 Telephone: 877-718-0826 (Toll Free)

-Steven R. Hemler is President of the Catholic Apologetics Institute of North America (CAINA) and author of The Reality of God: The Layman’s Guide to Scientific Evidence for the Creator and Search No More: The Keys to Truth and Happiness, both published by St. Benedict Press and TAN Books.
+Steven R. Hemler is President of the Catholic Apologetics Institute of North America (CAINA) and author of The Reality of God: The Layman’s Guide to Scientific Evidence for the Creator and Search No More: The Keys to Truth and Happiness, as well as the new book Catholic Stories of Faith and Hope: How God Brings Good Out of Suffering, all published by St. Benedict Press and TAN Books.

 Steve has a Master of Pastoral Studies degree from Loyola University of Chicago, as well as Bachelor’s and Master’s degrees in Civil/Structural Engineering from Virginia Tech.
 He also has a Certificate in the Catechism of the Catholic Church from Catholic Distance University (see www.cdu.edu) and a Certificate in Advanced Youth Ministry Studies from the Center for Ministry Development.
 Steve is also certified as a Specialized Catechist in Apologetics by the Catholic Diocese of Arlington, Virginia, is VIRTUS trained and certified, serves as Vice President of the Catechetical Leaders of the Diocese of Arlington (CLDA), and is an approved speaker on the official diocesan Speaker’s Bureau.

 Steve has been actively involved in adolescent and adult religious education for over 30 years, including developing and teaching several 3-week-long online apologetics seminars for the Certificate in Apologetics offered by Catholic Distance University (CDU).
 After a 33-year professional engineering career, including 13 years in the Middle East, Steve took early retirement in 2011 to follow a calling to serve God and the Church full time.
 Steve and his wife Linda have been married for over 40 years and have three grown children.
 They live in Culpeper, Virginia, and are active at Precious Blood Catholic Church, where Steve serves as the Coordinator of Adult Faith Formation and Parish Pilgrimages.